outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - bc the solution addressed a root cause of the problem
           - abstract reason
             - bc the solution solves the problem type of the problem

+      - components of 'reasons why solutions work for a problem' can be inputs to interface operations (to combine/filter reasons, or build interface queries or solution automation workflows) to:
+          - find the reason why a particular reason is relevant to a problem/solution
+          - design a reason why a solution should work & then test it
+          - derive a reason why a solution worked
+          - filter solution automation workflow insight paths

     - application variables of an interface
       - different versions of an interface can be used in place of the entire interface, just like different formats of an interface can be applied instead of the whole interface